[1] 3

 What’s gone wrong with this code?
 Why are the points not blue?

 .
-How does this aesthetics behave differently for categorical vs. continuous variables?class
+How does this aesthetics behave differently for categorical vs. continuous variables?

 to the shape